Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome

-{We set the dimension of covariates as $r=2$ and the dimension of the intermediate outcome as $s=1$, and consider Scenarios 1 and 2 in Section \ref{simu_eval}.
-Using a similar procedure introduced in Section \ref{simu_eval}, we apply the proposed CODA-HE method ($\widehat{d}_R$), in comparison to the ODR method based on the primary sample solely ($\widehat{d}_E$).
-The empirical results are summarized in Tables 4 and 5, for Scenarios 1 and 2, respectively, aggregated over 500 replications.
-The coverage probabilities are calculated based on the $95\%$ CI in \eqref{ciaipw_hete}.}

-{It can be observed from Tables 4 and 5 that the proposed CODA-HE method is more efficient than the ODR method based on the primary sample solely, in all scenarios, under heterogeneous baseline covariates.
-Specifically, CODA-HE improves efficiency by 6.3\% in Scenario 1 and 8.8\% in Scenario 2 for $N_E = 1000$.
-In addition, the values under CODA-HE approach the true as the sample size $N_E$ increases, which yields $V (\widehat{d}) = 0.984$ in Scenario 1 ($V (d^{opt}) = 0.999$) and $V (\widehat{d}) = 1.238$ in Scenario 2 $(\max_{d\in \Pi_1}V(d) = 1.251)$ when $N_E = 1000$.
+We next consider samples with heterogeneous baseline covariates generated by $ X_P^{(1)}, \cdots,X_P^{(r)}\\ {\sim} \text{Uniform}[-2,2],$ and $X_U^{(1)}, \cdots,X_U^{(r)} {\sim} \text{Uniform}[-1,1.5]$.
+All the rest settings are the same as Section \ref{simu_eval}.
+Using a similar procedure introduced in Section \ref{simu_eval}, we apply the proposed CODA-HE method ($\widehat{d}_R$), in comparison to `single baseline' ($\widehat{d}_P$).
+The empirical results are summarized in Table \ref{table:hete2} aggregated over 500 replications.
+The coverage probabilities are calculated based on the $95\%$ CI in \eqref{ciaipw_hete}.} {It can be observed from Table \ref{table:hete2} that CODA-HE is more efficient than `single baseline', in all scenarios, under heterogeneous baseline covariates.
+Specifically, CODA-HE improves efficiency by 6.3\% in Scenario 1 and 8.8\% in Scenario 2 for $N_P = 1000$.
+In addition, the values under CODA-HE approach the true as the sample size $N_P$ increases, which yields $V (\widehat{d}) = 0.984$ in Scenario 1 ($V (d^{opt}) = 0.999$) and $V (\widehat{d}) = 1.238$ in Scenario 2 $(\max_{d\in \Pi_1}V(d) = 1.251)$ when $N_P = 1000$.
 Finally, the coverage probabilities of the value estimator obtained by CODA-HE are close to the nominal level, which support the theoretical results in Theorem \ref{thm3_hete} for heterogeneous baseline covariates.}